DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 server indicates support for MASQUE by sending an HTTP status code 200 response, and can use the data to inform the client of which MASQUE applications are now in use, and various configuration parameters.

+If the server does not reply with a 200 response, MASQUE is not supported and the client SHOULD close the QUIC connection and connect to the traget server directly instead.

 Both the MASQUE negotiation initial request and its response carry a list of type-length-value fields.
 The type field is a number corresponding to a MASQUE